gammu/gammu/docs/develop/protocol/discovering.rst

 can be later analyzed and used to discover protocol details or unknown commands.
 One of the best free tools available currently is `UsbSnoop`_.

+In directory ``contrib/usbsnoop`` in Gammu sources you can find some tools to decode the output.

 .. _UsbSnoop: http://www.pcausa.com/Utilities/UsbSnoop/

 Serial port